jeffreykegler/hoonlint/misc/whitespace.md

 The basic syntax hoons curry as follows:

-* BARDOT curries to
+* BARDOT curries with
   CENHEP,
   CENLUS,
   KETTIS, and
   LUSLUS.

-* BARHEP curries to
+* BARHEP curries with
   KETTIS and
   TISDOT.

-* BARTIS curries to
+* BARTIS curries with
   COLHEP.

-* CENDOT curries to
+* CENDOT curries with
   BARTIS and
   CENHEP.

-* CENHEP curries to
+* CENHEP curries with
   CENHEP,
   COLHEP,
   TISLUS, and
   TISGAL.

-* CENLUS curries to
+* CENLUS curries with
   CENHEP and
   TISLUS.

-* COLCAB curries to
+* COLCAB curries with
   CENHEP,
   CENLUS, and
   COLCAB.

-* COLHEP curries to
+* COLHEP curries with
   CENLUS and
   COLCAB.

-* KETHEP curries to
+* KETHEP curries with
   BARDOT,
   BARHEP,
   BARSIG,